 - No driver shall transport more passengers than the vehicle is designed to carry.

-- No University vehicle can be used to carry passenges for a fee.
+- No University vehicle can be used to carry passengers for a fee.
 Such action may void the University’s insurance.

 - Hitchhikers are not permitted in University vehicles, except in emergency situations, such as if drivers choose to render assistance to disabled motorists.
 However, any such action should be done with extreme caution and only if the situation warrants it; contacting the police should be the first step.